DIEMS-HUB/Roadmaps/Machine_Learning/ML Algorithms Explained in Less Than 1 Minute Each.md

 For example, if there are 3 clusters present and a new data point is inputted, depending on which cluster it falls in - that is the cluster they belong to.

-# Machine Learning Algorithms Explained in Less Than 1 Minute Each

 ## Bagging